MICA-MNI/ENIGMA/docs/source/index.rst

    *An open source repository for the sharing of neuroimaging and genetics data, analytical codes, and visualization tools that are 100% ENIGMA-friendly and -focused.*

-.. title:: Welcome to the ENIGMA TOOLBOX! 🧰
+.. title:: Introducing the ENIGMA TOOLBOX 🧰

 .. raw:: html